 Regarding “work-ethic,” I know something about this.
 I grew up in a German farming community, among sons and daughters of pioneers, personifications of will, for whom work-ethic had become a god.
 But, in the end, without something more, work-ethic, for many, became self-defeating, issuing as dehumanizing effect upon the human spirit.

 Unless a time arrives when enjoying one’s own existence becomes primary focus, all of the striving to build and produce, all of the heroic hard work and great toil, will offer no particle of reason to "stay alive for."

-In the final chapter, determined Spartan effort -- that which might have begun as noble work-ethic -- collapses under a heavy burden of materialism, producing an anti-humanistic topor of mind, with no capacity remaining to appreciate a sunrise, a flower, or a bird's song.
+In the final chapter of the pioneers' fortitude, determined Spartan effort -- that which might have begun as noble work-ethic - collapses under a heavy burden of materialism, producing an anti-humanistic topor of mind, with no capacity remaining to appreciate a sunrise, a flower, or a bird's song.
 All had been sacrificed upon the altar of work-ethic, with differing opinions counted as abject weakness and just-good-for-nothing.

 In this state of hardened, prideful stupefaction, one becomes a candidate for a protracted visit to the Dark Realms, such that only grace can save us; that is, the missionary efforts of the Guides who might reintroduce us to "the joy."

 salvation at blue lagoon

 Stated another way: Unless we can look forward to a life of love, with a particular one, on a "Blue Lagoon" beach some day, we will not be able to survive the terrors of eternal life.